 5. The Good Ol’ Banana and Soda Paste Trick

-I personally never used this trick, but it was known to remove scratches from CDs, so who knows, it could do wonders for your laptop screen.
-Here’s what you do:
+Personally, I’ve never used this trick, but it’s been known to remove scratches from CDs, so who knows, maybe it’ll work wonders on your laptop screen.
+Here’s how to do it:

 - Find yourself a nice, ripe banana, place it in a bowl and mash it up!